SunsetMkt/bitwarden-browser-extension-builder/README.md

 ## Development Notice

-> We are planning to change the icons because of [TRADEMARK GUIDELINES](https://github.com/bitwarden/server/blob/main/TRADEMARK_GUIDELINES.md).
+> We have changed the icons because of [TRADEMARK GUIDELINES](https://github.com/bitwarden/server/blob/main/TRADEMARK_GUIDELINES.md).

 Run the workflow and download the releases.